This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

-- Your caregiver will use fluoroscopy (a type of x-ray) and a contrast dye to see your bile duct more clearly.
-The dye will also help your caregiver see if you have gallstones, tumors, or narrowing of your bile duct.
-Fluoroscopy will also help your caregiver place your stent.
+- Your healthcare provider will use fluoroscopy (a type of x-ray) and a contrast dye to see your bile duct more clearly.
+The dye will also help your healthcare provider see if you have gallstones, tumors, or narrowing of your bile duct.
+Fluoroscopy will also help your healthcare provider place your stent.
 A thin wire will be put through the scope and deep in your bile duct.
-Your caregiver will slide the stent over the wire to the area of your blockage.
+Your healthcare provider will slide the stent over the wire to the area of your blockage.
 Once the stent is in place, the wire and endoscope will be removed.
 An x-ray of your abdomen may be taken to check the position of the stent.

 After your procedure:

 You will be taken to a room where you will rest until you are fully awake.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be able to go home.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be able to go home.
 If you are staying in the hospital, you will be taken back to your room.

 - You cannot make it to your procedure.

 - You have very light colored bowel movements.